intel/dffml/docs/arch/alice/discussion/0023/index.md

     - She should figure out how to validate that she has a working linux distro by overlaying discovered tests with intergration tests such as boot check via qemu serial.
   - Alice, spin up ABC helm charts and visualize the cluster (viewing in an AR headset)
   - Alice, let's talk about the automating classification web app included in the example.
     - Alice, give us an overview of the threats on our database, deploy the prod backup to a new environment.
 Attempt to exploit known threats and come up with new ones for the next 2 weeks.
 Submit a report and presentation with your findings.
+Begin work on issues found as you find them.
 - We should be able to see Alice think and understand her trains of thought

 ### Alice's Understanding of Software Engineering